walles/env/README.md

 # Alternatives

-If you like bindings based APIs better then this one seems popular:
+If you prefer bindings based APIs then this one seems popular:

 * <https://github.com/kelseyhightower/envconfig>